scikit-shapes/scikit-shapes/doc/source/motivation.rst

   slower than their C++ counterparts.

 **Solution.**
-Fortunately, a collection of open source packages has just cut this Gordian knot.
+Fortunately, a collection of open source packages has just solved this issue.
 Modern libraries such as `PyTorch <https://pytorch.org/>`_, `KeOps <https://www.kernel-operations.io/>`_, `PotPourri3D <https://github.com/nmwsharp/potpourri3d>`_ and